athulyarajesh194-create/automatidata-datasci-proj/Pace Strategy Document.md

 * Project Plan to be sent to stakeholders
 * The PACE Strategy Document to be shared with the team to stream workflows
 * The prepped dataset free from errors and proper structure using categorisation, aggregation methods (using EDA) etc.
-* Regression analysis, appropriate machine learnign model and data visualisation to gather insights
+* Regression analysis, appropriate machine learning model and data visualisation to gather insights

 ### The PACE Workflow